• Art Magazine

 "tilted window" method is actually the least suitable window ventilation option.
 With tilted ventilation, it takes significantly longer for the air in the bathroom to freshen up again.
 In modern, airtight buildings, natural infiltration through residual building leaks is also insufficient for adequate air exchange.
 The standard therefore explicitly requires the flow of fresh air , without which proper ventilation cannot be guaranteed.

-Another problem: Without a regulated supply of fresh air, tight windows often lead to unwanted drafts.
-The bathroom fan runs at full speed, but hardly any fresh air gets in.
-This can have more serious consequences than just foggy Mirrors – barely visible moisture builds up on the walls of the room, which the bathroom fan can't remove.
+Another problem: Without a regulated supply of fresh air, unwanted drafts are often observed with tightly sealed windows.
+The bathroom fan may be running at full speed, but hardly any fresh air gets in.
+This can have more serious consequences than just a fogged-up mirror – barely visible moisture forms on the walls, which the bathroom fan cannot remove.

 Regularly ventilating through the window also leads to significant energy loss, as warm air is released unused.
 This is where the advantages of bathroom fans with heat recovery come into play.